gvwilson/sdxpy/src/debugger/index.md

 [% inc file="vm_step.py" keep="derive" %]

 (Again,
-if we were writing this code under normal circumstances we would enhance the existing class, but since we want to keep several versions around for teaching, we derive and extend.)
+if we were writing this code under normal circumstances, we would enhance the existing class, but since we want to keep several versions around for teaching, we derive and extend.)